Grief as a Sacred Path to Renewal and Rebirth

-Joyce Dillon is a loss and grief specialist, health and wellness coach, life purpose facilitator, a pioneer in energy medicine, and a creativity teacher.
-Joyce has studied loss and grief with wise elder Dr, Malidoma Some have been mentored by renowned loss and grief author and teacher Francis Weller, and is trained in Rapid Resolution Therapy, Clearing Old Wounds, and Trauma Release.
-She is certified in mind/body medicine from Harvard and the Mind-Body Institute.
-She has apprenticed with master shaman Alberto Villoldo, The Four Winds, and Don Oscar-Miro Quesada, Heart of the Healer.
-Joyce teaches and studies intuitive painting and is the author of Create The Life You Love.
+Joyce Dillon is a loss and grief nurse therapist, certified health and wellness coach, life purpose facilitator, a pioneer in energy medicine, and a creativity teacher.
+Joyce has studied loss and grief with wise elder Dr. Malidoma Some have been mentored by renowned loss and grief author and teacher Francis Weller and is trained in Rapid Resolution Therapy, Clearing Old Wounds, and Trauma Release.

 She has a private practice in Atlanta and teaches internationally.
 Her personal experience with loss and grief and her healing work with clients have deeply influenced her desire to co-partner in creating this transformational retreat.